legumeinfo/website-ui-specs/trait-association-search/README.md

 ## Output

 Note continuing discussion of report layout: For the data in this search and report, the vertical layout is probably preferable esthetically, and wrapping of long text items will be needed.
-However, the choice of the layout is left to the implementer, at least in this version of the spec (1.1.x).
+However, the choice of the layout is left to the implementer, at least for now.
 I assume that tabular layout will be more straightforward at this point, and that is acceptable in order to get an initial implementation in place.

-Assuming tabular layout for this implementation (1.1.x), the following content will be in in each collection-anchored row:
+Assuming a tabular layout, the following content will be in in each collection-anchored row:

 - Study datastore collection name (linked to Linkout Service) e.g. `Nannong94-156_x_Bogao.qtl.Zhang_Cheng_2010`
 - Study type -- either GWAS or QTL